CDAT/cdms/docs/source/manual/cdms_1.rst

 ^^^^^^^^^^^^^

 Data read via the CDMS Python interface can be plotted using the vcs module.
-This module, part of the Ultrascale Visualization Climate Data Analysis Tool (UV-CDAT) is documented in the VCS reference manual.
+This module, part of the Climate Data Analysis Tool (CDAT) is documented in the VCS reference manual.
 The vcs module provides access to the functionality of the VCS visualization program.